Back to search

 Service Access

 Patients cannot directly access this service.
-Patients receiving palliative and end of life care in the community should access their primary or palliative care team, or 911, as they would routinely do if experiencing symptom crisis and require healthcare provider support.
+Patients receiving palliative and end-of-life care in the community should access their primary or palliative care team, or 911, as they would routinely do if experiencing symptom crisis and require healthcare provider support.

 There are no such thing as palliative paramedics or palliative ambulances.
 The program utilizes the ambulances that are in every community in the province.